bridgecrewio/bridgecrew-action/README.md

 Use the Bridgecrew GitHub action to scan for infrastructure-as-code errors in your GitHub action pipeline.
-By utilizing this GitHub action in your project workflow, you can automatically start to find, fix and monitor your project for configuration errors in Terraform, CloudFormation and kubernetes.
+By utilizing this GitHub action in your project workflow, you can automatically start to find, fix and monitor your project for configuration errors in Terraform, CloudFormation, and Kubernetes.
 By signing up for a free Bridgecrew Community plan you can also view dashboards and reports.
 The community plan does not limit the number of scans or users you can invite to view the results.
 ​